 Nine hours later, we toasted ourselves for making the right choice as we reclined on a patio on the trendy Avenida Villanueva Aristides with our $6 bottle of Malbec and enormous steak dinners.

-I am a very relaxed and easy-going person, but I had trouble adjusting to just how leisurely the pace of life was in Mendoza.
+I am an easy-going person, but I had trouble adjusting to just how leisurely the pace of life could be in Mendoza.
 Here’s a breakdown of how my days passed in this corner of the world:

 Day One: